punwai/sui-wallet-adapter/README.md

 # Sui Wallet Adapter

 This project is an adapter for wallets on the Sui blockchain.

-Please find an updated version at https://github.com/MystenLabs/sui/tree/main/wallet-adapter
+It has since been merged into https://github.com/MystenLabs/sui/tree/main/wallet-adapter.
+Please find the updated version there.